ethangclark/r2v/README.md

 #### Setters

-Setters are methods that better-mobx auto-generates for you.
+Setters are methods that mx2 auto-generates for you.
 They are automatically generated for all non-function fields.
 So, if you define `const myObs = observer('myObserverName', { abc: 123 })`, `myObs.setAbc` will be automatically defined and always-available.

-If you define your own setter methods, better-mobx will respect the method you define, and will not override it.
+If you define your own setter methods, mx2 will respect the method you define, and will not override it.
 If for some reason you want to prevent a setter from being generated, define it as `null`, like so:

 ```tsx
 const state = observable({